Jeremiah Weed

-Jeremiah Weed is a brand of bourbon whiskey-based products.
+Jeremiah Weed was a brand of bourbon whiskey-based products.
 The Jeremiah Weed brand is owned and marketed by Diageo.
+It was discontinued in 2016.

 Range

 Their offerings include a 90 proof blended whiskey distilled in Kentucky, and a bourbon-based 100-proof liqueur manufactured in Connecticut.
 In 2011, Jeremiah Weed entered the flavored malt beverages market with five blends, three marketed in the U.S. and two in the UK.
 The U.S.-market blends are 5.8% ABV, and the UK-market blends are 4.0% ABV.

 In 2009, Jeremiah Weed introduced a blend of flavored vodka, Southern Style Sweet Tea, followed in 2010 by a lemonade blend called Half and Half.
 2011 saw the introduction of three flavored malt beverages (a category sometimes referred to as alcopop) — Lightning Lemonade, Roadhouse Tea, and Spiked Cola.

 Also in 2011, Jeremiah Weed launched two Brews into the UK: Jeremiah Weed Sour Mash Brew which has a bourbon taste and Jeremiah Weed Root Brew which has a ginger taste.